justicenyaga/justicenyaga.me/content/about/index.md

 I'm a fullstack software developer based in Kenya.
 I'm proficient in `Python`, `Django`, `Javascript`, `Node.js`, `React`, `React Native` and `Golang`.

-Dive into my blog for concise insights and hands-on experiences, where we'll unravel the intricacies of software engineering together.
-Let's embark on this coding journey!

 Feel free to reach out.